Conduct Guidelines and Grievance Procedures for Students

 Should a grievance be filed, the instructor will provide assistance as necessary to process the grievance.
 Graded examinations, papers, and other sources of evaluation are to be available to the student for inspection and discussion.
 If the instructor chooses ultimately to retain these materials, they must be kept for a period of one year.
 If graded materials become the property of the student, then uncollected materials must be kept for one semester.
 Adjunct and part-time instructors should arrange for storage with the department in their absence.
 The grade records will be retained for at least one year to provide the opportunity for review and resolution of grade disputes.

-Students who have complaints about instructors who have failed to meet their instructional responsibilities may submit an Instruction Complaint Form to the instructor's Department Head (forms available at departmental office and/or the Office of the Dean of Students).
+Students who have complaints about instructors who have failed to meet their instructional responsibilities may submit an Instruction Complaint to the instructor's Department Head.
 The complaint must be presented in writing to the Department Head or Director no later than the fifteenth day of university instruction of the following term.
 The Department Head will address the matters raised in the complaint with the instructor and will advise the student of his or her determination regarding the complaint within ten (10) business days.
 If the Department Head fails to act or the student is dissatisfied with the Department Head's action, the student may forward the complaint to the Dean of the College within five (5) business days of receipt of the Department Head's determination.
 The Dean will submit a written decision to the student within ten (10) business days of the receipt of the appeal.
 The Dean's decision is the final decision of the University.